mdabdullahibnaharun/DIU-Assist/README.md

 •	Faced Some Little bugs.

+#### Outcome
+The outcome of this project will be a GUI application all people can use to get & set information .
+This will also be able to use for browse necessry sites.

 #### Conclusion:
 This was a great experience doing this project.
 This project was intended to make the DIU system easier and reliable.
 I hope the intention of the program gets full filled..
 The challenges we faced and the learning we have gone through will come in great help in the future.